vitest-dev/eslint-plugin-vitest/docs/rules/prefer-expect-assertions.md

-# vitest/prefer-expect-assertions

-📝 Enforce using expect assertions instead of callbacks.
+# Enforce using expect assertions instead of callbacks (`vitest/prefer-expect-assertions`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.